nicinabox/refinerycms-generators/readme.md

 If you want to modify your generated engine you need to understand the basic structure of how they work.

 See: [The Structure of an Engine](http://github.com/resolve/refinerycms/blob/master/vendor/refinerycms/core/engines.md)

+## Forms Generator

+Generates a custom forms based engine for Refinery automatically.
+It works very similarly to the Refinery Engine generator.

+The first string attribute should always be the one which is the title or name field in your model.

+There must be at least one attribute.

+### Additional Supported Field Types

+  All field types that are supported by the Refinery Engine generator are supported with the addition of these form specific ones:

+    radio           - creates a set of radio buttons based off Model::FIELD_NAMES checkbox        - creates a checkbox for true/false values. select          - creates a select list with options using Model::FIELD_NAMES

+### Example

+    rails generate refinery_form job_inquiry name:string message:text job_type:radio brochure:checkbox